Nels2/connectionsCurrent/README.md

 # What this script does (`beta.ps1`)
 To start, there is a power point(connectionsCurrent) that is basically just current events for the day.
 This is a little project that I started for my company because they wanted a powerpoint to run on a set of displays.
 They also wanted the power point to switch to current day once a new one has been made and stored in a specific network share.
 - First it compares hashes / date last touched of network share version(FakeNetworkShare) and local version.
-- Next, if the files are different, it copies over the new `.pptx` file from (FakeNetworkShare)/(SharePoint Location) to local dir(FakeLocalDirectory).
+- Next, if the files are different, it copies over the new `.pptx` file from (FakeNetworkShare)/(SharePoint Location) to local dir(LocalPresentation).
-- Then displays said `.pptx` file from the local dir(FakeLocalDirectory).
+- Then displays said `.pptx` file from the local dir(LocalPresentation).
 - runs on a loop that just repeats above.
 # a little more information...
 - If this is going to replicated for some reason by someone else for testing purposes, make sure the directory 'FakeNetworkShare' has been set up as a network share via windows properties. (optional)